glennblock/splunk-sdk-csharp-pcl-hold/README.md

 For detailed API coverage, see this [excel sheet](http://test.com)

-We will be continuing to evolve the SDK going and filling in the gaps based on the feedback from customers.

-We will be publishing guidance on how to migrate existing CSharp SDK applications to use the new SDK.
+We will publish guidance on how to migrate existing CSharp SDK applications to use the new SDK.

 ## Getting started with the Splunk SDK for C#